optimalstrategy/Qval/README.md

     $ PYTHONPATH=.
 FLASK_APP=examples/flask-example.py flask run
     ```

-4. <a name="falcon"></a>Similarly to Flask, with Falcon you will need to setup error handlers:
+4. <a name="falcon"></a>Similarly to Flask, with Falcon you will need to setup the error handlers:
     ```python
     import falcon
     from qval.framework_integration import setup_falcon_error_handlers